-- Classic, which offer Photo RAW's traditional noise reduction settings. - NoNoise AI, which uses AI-based machine learning to remove luminance and color noise from photos, while still maintaining fine details. is designed to be applied on those images shot at higher ISOs, for which Photo RAW's traditional noise reduction settings don't work as well.
+- Classic, which offer the traditional noise reduction settings that have been in Photo RAW for years. - NoNoise AI, which uses AI-based machine learning to remove luminance and color noise from photos, while still maintaining fine details. is designed to be applied on those images shot at higher ISOs, for which Photo RAW's traditional noise reduction settings don't work as well.